Azure-Samples/azure-ml-federated-learning/plan/roadmap-to-fl-poc.md

 This means that for a PoC, all these types of silos can be mimicked in the same way: by introducing an Arc cluster, connected on the one hand to the orchestrator workspace, and on the other hand to a Kubernetes compute cluster mimicking a silo.

 For creating the Arc and Kubernetes clusters, please follow the instructions [here](https://github.com/Azure-Samples/azure-ml-federated-learning/tree/main/automated_provisioning).
-As indicated in the instructions, please make sure you can actually run a sample (non-ML) job.
+As indicated in the instructions, please make sure you can actually run a sample (non-FL) job.

 Once the silos' computes have been created, please create a datastore for each silo - refer to the instructions provided above for case 1.

+### 1.3 Additional resources for data transfer steps

+Transferring model weights from each silo to the orchestrator and back will be done through a [Data Transfer Component](https://componentsdk.azurewebsites.net/components/data_transfer_component.html).
+This component requires a Data Factory compute, along with some properly configured datastores and storage accounts.

+To create these resources, please follow [these instructions](https://github.com/Azure-Samples/azure-ml-federated-learning/tree/main/automated_provisioning#7-create-resources-for-data-transfer-steps) (section 7, "Create resources for data transfer steps").

-### 1.3 :checkered_flag: Exit criterion: Run mock FL job
+### 1.4 :checkered_flag: Exit criterion: Run mock FL job

 Once an orchestrator and a couple of silos are available, we can start running a mock FL job.
 This is a very simple job, and it will be used to ensure that the basic infrastructure is working.
 We recommend simply adapting [this example job](https://github.com/Azure-Samples/azure-ml-federated-learning/tree/main/fl_arc_k8s) to point at your own orchestrator and silos.

 Please note that for this job to run, you will need to upload some sample data.
-Detailed instructions can be found at: :construction: **Work in Progress** :construction:.
+Detailed instructions can be found [over there](https://github.com/Azure-Samples/azure-ml-federated-learning/tree/main/automated_provisioning#8-add-some-data) (section 8, "Add some data").

 ## 2. Second part: Add the security mechanisms